aziascreations/Web-NibblePoker/readme.md

 the `.git` folder and the other files referenced in the [.dockerignore](.dockerignore) file are properly removed, even if measures are in place to prevent access to them.

-The [.htaccess](.htaccess) file has been made public **on purpose** since it does not contains any private information and because it could be used by other people to create their website more easily since these files are a pain to work with.<br>
+The [.htaccess](.htaccess) file has been made public **on purpose** since it does not contain any private information and because it could be used by other people to create their website more easily since these configuration files are a nightmare to work with.<br>
 Especially with the lang redirections.

-It is also a good idea to server this website through a jailed instance of apache, just in case.
+It is also a good idea to serve this website through a jailed instance of apache, just in case.

 ## Content
 ### Blog